joeday/marshill.github.io/README.md

 URLs like `/foo` will look for a slim file named `views/foo.slim`.
 If that file doesn't exist, it will just look for the file `/foo`.
-So when you are referring to CSS or JavaScript files, use the full path (relative to here) including the extension.
+So when you are referring to CSS or JavaScript files, use the full path (relative to the project root) including the extension.

 ## Deployment